Pritom099/typescript-problem/README.md

 Person and Student Classes
 Array Intersection

-📖 Blog Topics:
+📖 Blog Topics
 any vs unknown and Type Narrowing
 Generics in TypeScript

-🚀 How to Run"
+🚀 How to Run

-Install TypeScript if needed, then compile the file: tsc/node solutions.ts
+Install TypeScript if needed:
+npm install -g typescript

+Compile the TypeScript file:
+tsc/node solutions.ts

 Run the generated JavaScript file: